-Based on advice provided by the Department the Allocation Committee formed the view that:
+Based on advice provided by the Department of Primary Industries and Regional Development the Allocation Committee formed the view that:

 - Customary fishing rights pre-date the introduction of common law (and property concepts) to Australia.
-As a result, the underlying nature of customary fishing/native title fishing rights is fundamentally different to the commercial and recreational fishing property (access) rights enjoyed under Australian common law; - the nature of customary fishing rights (i.e. non-property rights) precludes them from being:
+As a result, the underlying nature of customary fishing/native title fishing rights is fundamentally different to the commercial and recreational fishing property (access) rights enjoyed under Australian common law: - the nature of customary fishing rights (i.e. non-property rights) precludes them from being:

-- \circ traded - \circ $\;$ used for commercial gain, or - o quantified within a harvest limit or "total allowable catch"; - conservation principles/sustainability requirements represent a legitimate limitation on customary fishing rights; and - management or allocation decisions must not unnecessarily restrict customary fishing rights (unless required for conservation / sustainability purposes).
+- traded - o used for commercial gain, or - quantified within a harvest limit or "total allowable catch"; - conservation principles/sustainability requirements represent a legitimate limitation on customary fishing rights; and - management or allocation decisions must not unnecessarily restrict customary fishing rights (unless required for conservation / sustainability purposes).